sankitdev/NamasteReact/02_Igniting_App/README.md

 **Example by Akshay to Understand This:**

-- If React is **ModiJi**, then **Amit Shah** represents the bundler.
-The `node_modules` are like other ministers who help **Amit Shah** and **ModiJi** with the processes required.
-So **Amit Shah** (bundler) is depend on other pacakges and then those pacakges would depend on some other package.
-This is known as `Transitive Dependency`
+- If _React_ is **ModiJi**, then **Amit Shah** represents the _bundler_.
+- The `node_modules` are like other ministers who help **Amit Shah** with the processes required.
+- So **Amit Shah** (bundler) is depend on other pacakges and then those pacakges would depend on some other package.
+This is also known as `Transitive Dependency`
 - VS Code is Ratan Tata (some guy said).🤣

 **Answer to tell to interviewer by Akshay**

 - When we are building a production-ready app, we need to do a lot of things.
-- Which are these things?
-Bundling, minification, image optimization, hashing, differential bundling, so many things we have to do, and we can't do this alone.
+- Bundling, minification, image optimization, hashing, differential bundling, so many things we have to do, and we can't do this alone.
 - We need some dependencies on it.
 When we need dependencies, those dependencies are also dependent on something else.
 This is a dependency tree.
 That is called `Transitive Dependency`

 There is a `browserslist` package that help to make our website support to older browser too.